ipfs/ipfs-desktop/README.md

 ### IPFS daemon always running

 IPFS Desktop's main feature is to allow you to have the IPFS daemon always running in the background.
 But fear not!
-If you need to stop it, you can do it under the 'Advanced' options.
+If you need to stop it, you can do it just by clicking on 'Stop'.

 ### Handle `ipfs://`, `ipns://` and `dweb:` links

 If you come across a link to any of the protocols above, IPFS Desktop will be able to open them and redirect them to your default browser.

+### Adds `ipfs` to your system

+If you're using macOS or Windows and don't have `ipfs` installed on your system, IPFS Desktop will automatically install it so it is available through the command line.
+If you're using Linux, or already have `ipfs` installed, you can tell IPFS Desktop to take care of it (and keep it up to date!) by toggling the option on Settings.

 ### Easy add to IPFS